 CACIWC’s mission is to promote the statutory responsibilities of Connecticut Conservation Commissions and Inland Wetland Commissions and to foster environmental quality through education and through the conservation and protection of wetlands and other natural resources (from the CACIWC website).

-A distinguished Advisory Committee comprised of a mix of experts on environmental science, natural resource management, local conservation, and secondary school education (list of Committee members coming soon).
+A distinguished advisory board committee comprised of a mix of experts on environmental science, natural resource management, local conservation, and secondary school education:

-And, of course, all our local partners participating in the program and managing the local projects that will be initiated by the CTP (see map on home page).
+All our local partners participating in the program and managing the local projects (see map).